sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/coursera/ucSanDiego/module03priorityQueuesHeapsDisjointSets/section02priorityQueuesUsingHeaps/binaryHeapTrees.md

 ##### How to remember?
 The story: Story Time

-* Imagine that there is a tyrant king with maximum power, position, and ego.
+* Imagine that there was a tyrant king with maximum power, position, and ego.
-* Pulling down the king becomes the topmost priority of the people in the kingdom.
+* Pulling down the king became the topmost priority of the people in the kingdom.
-* However, people cannot pull down the king as long as he is in the highest position.
+* However, people could not pull down the king as long as he was in the highest position.
 * Also, people cannot detach the king without a good replacement.
-Otherwise, the kingdom would become vulnerable.
+Otherwise, the kingdom would've become vulnerable.
 * So, people needed a good replacement for the king.
 * People started looking for someone down-to-earth and meeting the bottom-to-top system requirements.
 * People found a diamond-like person from the bottom of the system (a leaf).